MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 #### Manual probing

-This optional step uses the encoder wheel to move the nozzle up and down in 0.01mm steps [[L][noLcd]].
+This optional step uses the encoder wheel to move the nozzle up and down in 0.01mm steps.
 BE VERY CAREFUL when doing this.
 Nasty things can happen if too much force is applied to the bed by the nozzle.

 Most systems will have areas that the Z probe can’t reach.
 These points can be manually probed using `G29 P2`, but the 'smart' mesh filling of `G29 P3` is often good enough to make manual probing unnecessary.